 Microsoft’s new Intelligent Import for PSTs

-Importing PST files into Office 365 is a multi-step process, and like many tasks with more than one step – there are plenty of places where things can go wrong.
+Importing and migrating PST files into Office 365 is a multi-step process, and like many tasks with more than one step – there are plenty of places where things can go wrong.
 That’s why it’s great to hear about any new releases that give us more options, or just make the whole thing easier to do.Microsoft’s recent enhancements to their PST import functionality enable administrators to control which content gets ingested according to certain filters, including: